 The complete set of data is available.

 In the year ending 2014, the average level of subsidy (direct from central government) per passenger journey was 6.3 pence.
-This decreased (adjusted for inflation) from 10.4 pence in 2004/05.
+This decreased (adjusted for inflation) from 10.5 pence in the year ending March 2005.
 The rate at which BSOG is paid was cut by 20% from April 2012.
 From October 2013, BSOG for London was devolved to Transport for London and therefore these figures include only spend for half of the year ending March 2014 for London.

 Lower subsidy per passenger journey will indicate better value for the public purse.
 However, this could arise as a result of reductions in the most heavily subsidised services – many of which are routes in rural areas which would be unprofitable without public subsidy.
 Reductions to these services would improve the ‘headline’ measure but would risk making rural communities more isolated.

 The figures exclude expenditure on capital projects (e.g. bus lane priority schemes) which benefit the bus industry directly or indirectly.
 Outside London, the local bus industry is deregulated, but London runs an entirely tendered bus market under the oversight of Transport for London.
 Given the different market structures, comparisons between London and the rest of country should be made with considerable care.

 The indicator is calculated by dividing the total Bus Service Operators’ Grant by the total passenger journeys on buses (this will include concessionary journeys).
 Further information is available in the measurement template above.

 last updated: 29 September 2015 next update: Autumn 2016